- This event has passed.

 Most everything you see on the grocery store shelves is a marvel of human innovation.
 The bananas of today look nothing like the inedible bananas that nature first created – thankfully!
 From the early days of agriculture through to modern-day where genetic engineering and gene editing are helping create crops that are more resilient to climate change, more efficient and healthier, we have been working with nature to create better food.
 How can we talk with consumers about how these technologies are helping improve food production – and how we know they are safe?

-Presented by Ian Affleck, Vice-President, Plant Biotechnology – CropLife Canada
+Un-Scary Truth About GMOs and Gene Editing – Presented by Ian Affleck, Vice-President of Plant Biotechnology, CropLife Canada

 The gene-editing technique CRISPR earned the 2020 Nobel Prize in chemistry.
 This tool offers an opportunity for geneticists to precisely introduce useful genetic alterations into animal breeding programs.
-Will breeders be able to use this technology, or will it become politized as happened with genetic engineering?
+Will breeders be able to use this technology, or will it become politicized as happened with genetic engineering in certain crops?

 Presented by Dr. Matt Ridley, author, journalist and policymaker – Northumberland, UK